Benton County Emergency Services

 Good News!
 Currently, we have no emergencies within Benton County.
 We will update this information as emergencies arise.

 Looking to Volunteer with Benton County Emergency Services?
 You can do that here!!
 Simply download and complete our Volunteer Application and Background Form and return it to us.
 We'll process your application and do a quick background check.
 Once clear, we'll send you a Benton County Emergency Management Volunteer Card.
 You'll need to keep this with you while participating as a volunteer.
-Have questions?
-Give us a call!
+Curious about what volunteers do?
+Find that information here.

 TIME TO RENEW?
 LOOK HERE.